aws-samples/sample-aws-modernization-with-intel-opea/content/Module 4/explore_env/_index.en.md

 ![Model access](/images/model_access.png)

-4. At the top of the screen, click on the button that says `Modify Model Access`
+4. At the top of the screen, click on the button that says `Enable Specific Models`

 ![Alt text](/images/modify_modelacess.png)